-The Swap is a Public event, open to all at no cost starting an hour after 1st Tracks.
+The Swap is a Public event, open to ALL at no cost after 1st Tracks (first hour).
 You do not need to sell gear or be part of Newport to buy gear.
 You do need to signup for an entry slot (see above).

 Is there anyone to help select gear?

 The Snow Sport Shops bring bring new and slightly used gear plus people, 45+ to help you.
-Snowsports training organizations also generally supplier another 20+ folk.
+Snowsports training organizations also generally supply another 20+ knowledgeable folk.

 When should I come?